 - To grind the coffee beans, all you need to do is pour in the coffee beans and physically turn the hand grip clockwise and within 2 to 3 minutes, you get your consistency of fine ground coffee.
 It’s that simple.

 - On top of that, there is hardly any temperature considerations involved during the grinding process.
-Thus the ground coffee is able to retain its normal aroma and flavour.
+Thus the ground coffee is able to retain its normal aroma and flavor.

 - The hand grinder is best used for Espresso and Drip and French Press.